lmichael107/CogSci18_HTC/_episodes/03-htcneuro1.md

 When working with Matlab code, there is an additional step.
 Matlab code must be "compiled" using `mcc` before it can be used on a compute cluster.
 This is simply because running compiled code against the Matlab Runtime Environment does not require a license instance, but running code interactively does.
-Unfortunately, OSG Connect does not have license to use `mcc`, the Matlab compiler. https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example#compilation
+Unfortunately, [OSG Connect does not have a license to use `mcc`](https://crcox.github.io/CogSci18_HTC/03-htcneuro1/index.html), the Matlab compiler.
 However, your lab/univeristy/institution will very likely have a place to compile Matlab code (otherwise, you probably would not be developing in Matlab for your research!).

 With your data hosted and code prepared and on the submit node, all that is left is to write instructions for the individual jobs.